sainap/serverless-artillery-workshop/Lesson0: Before the workshop/README.md

 ### Step 3: Setting up AWS credentials
-> **_NOTE: Nordstrom Technology!_**
->
-> If you are a _Nordstrom_ engineer, please ignore this step and instead see the page titled _`Serverless Workshop - Nordstrom Technology Setup`_ in **Confluence** and follow the instructions there.
-Install the [AWS-CLI](SETUP-AWS-CLI.md) and use the `aws configure` command to setup your credentials.

-Your credentials are located in the AWS Console under:

-IAM --> users --> select your user ID --> security credentials tab

-If you use any AWS profile other than the default, you'll need to provide that profile name to the environment via the `AWS_PROFILE` variable:
+If you use any AWS profile other than the default, you'll need to provide that profile name to the environment via the `AWS_PROFILE` variable.
+For those who did things the Best Way, you can ignore this step as it should have been the last thing you did.

 #### OS X
 ```sh